Dr. Edward R Altherr, DMD, MS,PA

 Retainers

-Retainers may be removable or bonded (glued on).
-They hold your teeth in their new and corrected positions.
-Dr. Altherr will instruct you on how to care for your retainer(s) and about the duration of their wear.
-Wearing your retainer(s) as directed is crucial to prevent regression of your treatment, and to ensure that your teeth will stay straight indefinitely so that you can permanently avoid future braces.
+Retainers may be removable or fixed.
+They hold your teeth in their new, correct positions after your teeth have been straightened.
+Your orthodontist will instruct you on how to care for your retainer and about the duration of the wear.
+Wearing your retainer as directed is crucial to prevent regression of your treatment.

 separator